drwalton/cgvi-python-intro/README.md

 ## Getting Started

-To view these files, you can click on the links for each.
+To view these files, you can click on the links for each file above.
 This will show you the notebooks themselves, along with the outputs produced when I ran them.
 However, you won't be able to run the code.

 To run the code you will need to open a Jupyter server.
 The quickest way to do this is to use Google Colab.